 Endorsement vs Examination

 One of the first questions you will see on your application is asking if you want to apply by endorsement or examination.
-When you apply for your license, you will likely need to apply by examination.
-The endorsement option is for those that hold an active U.S. state massage therapy license, which I assume most of you don’t hold.
+When you apply for your license, you will likely see that the board website says to to apply by examination if you hold a license from out of the country.
+The website also says the endorsement option is for those that hold an active U.S. state massage therapy license.
+However, some applicants say they have been told to apply by endorsement by board employees.
+So, I would check with them when applying.

 For foreign-trained applications, the stated requirements by for Licensure as a Massage Therapist by Examination can be found in Chapter 480.041, F.S. and Rule Chapter 64B7-25, F.A.C.